 “Admittedly, sometimes it can be difficult to differentiate soreness from pain,” says orthopedic surgeon Safet Hatic II, DO, FAOAO.
-“Soreness that does not resolve with rest may suggest an athlete is over training or approaching an injury threshold.
-The severity of the pain will influence treatment approach; sometimes an athlete just needs to adjust their training and conditioning.
-In other cases, pain may indicate a significant injury requiring more significant interventions.”
+“Soreness that does not resolve with rest may suggest an athlete is over-training or approaching an injury threshold.
+The severity of the pain will influence the treatment approach; sometimes, an athlete just needs to adjust their training and conditioning.
+In other cases, pain may indicate a significant injury requiring more interventions.”

 “Anytime you have pain, you should evaluate what you did that led to the pain,” says Keuler.
 “Many times, the body will repair itself if you avoid the motion or activity that led to the injury that caused the pain—such as staying off your feet for a few days after rolling your ankle.
 If pain lingers for more than a week without improvement, then you should see a healthcare professional.
 Also, if it affects your daily life adversely, even if you just think you’re sore, then you should also see a healthcare professional.”

 Kettering Health has an expert team of sports medicine providers.
 Whether you’re a weekend warrior, youth player, or professional athlete, each patient is at the heart of everything we do.